By Lewis Budden | 24 July 2019

 Ashleigh Johnstone, Ph.D. in cognitive neuroscience at Bangor University in Wales, recently made some huge breakthroughs regarding the effects of martial arts.

+Focusing mainly on mental control and mindfulness, they approached martial arts as the subject of their study, as viewed from a combination of both physical activity and concentration.
 The test consisted of amateur adults who practice martial arts (Karate, Judo, and Taekwondo, etc.) and 27 adults with no experience in the sports to take part in an attention network test.

 The tests focused on three types of attention, as stated in the report: “alerting (maintaining a sense of alertness); orienting (the shifting of attention), and executive (involved in choosing the correct response when there’s conflicting information).”
 Certain factors were considered, such as the type of art, how often they practice, and how many years they were involved in the sport.